splunk/observability-workshop/docs/apm/hotrod-trouble.md

 ---

-## 3. Generate some traffic to the application using Siege Benchmark
+## 3. Explore the troubleshooting and dependencies view

 Return to your shell and create an environment variable for the IP address and port that the Hot R.O.D. application is exposed on: